Documents, Environment, Options Dialog Box

 Use this page of the Options dialog box to control the display of documents in the integrated development environment (IDE) and manage external changes to documents and files.
 You can access this dialog box by clicking Options on the Tools menu and then selecting Documents in the Environment node.
 If Documents does not appear in the list, select Show all settings in the Options dialog box.

 The options available in dialog boxes, and the names and locations of menu commands you see, might differ from what is described in Help depending on your active settings or edition.
 To change your settings, choose Import and Export Settings on the Tools menu.
 For more information, see Visual Studio Settings.

-Reuse current document window, if saved
+Re-use current document window, if saved

 When selected, closes your current document if it has been saved, and opens a new document in the same window.
 If your current document has not been saved, it remains open and the new document is opened in a separate window.
-When this option is cleared, new documents always open in separate windows.
+When this option is not selected, new documents always open in separate windows.

 If you perform multi-document cut and paste operations infrequently and want to minimize the number of open documents and windows in your working space, try this option.

 Detect when file is changed outside the environment